September 28, 2021 4 min read

 Let’s start really simple here.
 Maybe you’ve always wanted to share your voice via a podcast, but you’re not sure what it should be about.

-The reality is, from recording, to editing, to releasing, creating a good podcast is a lot of work.
-Not only will you have to talk about your subject at length while recording, but you’ll also have tolistento yourself talking at length while editing!
+The reality is, from recording to editing, to releasing, creating a good podcast is a lot of work.
+Not only will you have to talk about your subject at length while recording, but you’ll also have to listen to yourself talking at length while editing!
 That’s why it’s important to figure out what are some things you could talk about for hours, so you can communicate your passion and interests to the listeners, which will in turn help you engage them.

-Now, if the answer to this question is “yes,” that doesn’t mean that you have to tear up your concept and start over.
+Now, if the answer to this question is “yes,” that doesn’t mean that you have to tear up your list of podcast topic ideas and start over.
 The podcast space is continuously growing, and there’s room for many perspectives on certain subjects.